The Best Restaurants in the City of London

 THE HOME OF NOSE-TO-TAIL EATING: ST. JOHN, SMITHFIELD

-Sliiiightly pushing the boundaries of the City of London, but remaining firmly on the list by virtue of it being one of the most incredible restaurants in London, full stop(.)
+Sliiiightly pushing the geographical boundaries of the City of London, but remaining firmly on the list by virtue of it being one of the most incredible restaurants in London, full stop(.)
 The former townhouse/smokehouse/greenhouse now plays host to a restaurant that champions the use of offal and unusual cuts of animals – and has received a Michelin star for its troubles.
 READ MORE.

 Address: 26 St. John Street, Smithfield, The City, EC1M 4AY

-A CHOPHOUSE LIKE NONE OTHER: BLACKLOCK CITY
+A CHOPHOUSE LIKE NO OTHER: BLACKLOCK CITY

 The City.
 It’s the best place for bringing home the bacon.
 A fact clearly not lost on the ex-Hawksmoor trio behind Blacklock, who have brought the bacon right back, by opening the second of their restaurants in the City of London.
 They’ve set up shop in an old electricity substation that’s been built on the site of a medieval meat market – appropriate given both their chosen fare, and the fact that their Soho branch was founded in a former brothel.
 READ MORE.